jaychandran-padayasi/quant-finance-explorations/README.md

 ## [4.
 Volatility Modeling and its effects on Hedged Profits](https://github.com/jaychandran-padayasi/quant-finance-explorations/blob/main/Volatility%20Modeling%20(Mini%20Project%204).ipynb)

 In this project, I explored whether modeling stochastic volatility improves hedging performance.
-QWEASZDRFs witnessed clearly in Mini-Project 2, stock returns can be safely assumed to be log-normally distributed _given_ one allows for the volatility to change with time.
+As witnessed clearly in Mini-Project 2, stock returns can be safely assumed to be log-normally distributed _given_ one allows for the volatility to change with time.
 However, the Black-Scholes model assumes a constant volatility, $\sigma$.
 This begs the question, how important is volatility modeling to protect the delta-hedged profits of selling European call options?
 I perform an in-depth analysis using Monte Carlo simulations.

 ### 🛠 Process: